GoogleChromeLabs/preload-webpack-plugin/README.md

 })
 ```

-If you use `include="all-assets"`, you might find excluding all unnecessary files one by one a
+If you use `include="allAssets"`, you might find excluding all unnecessary files one by one a
 bit annoying.
 In this case, you can use `fileWhitelist` to only include the files you want:

 ```js